Coyote (Kayo Dot album): Story

 In April 2008, Toby Driver began working on a new long-form composition with Yuko Sueta, a NYC-based writer, filmmaker, and video artist.
 A first draft of the piece was premiered at The Stone in September 2008 by "The Kayo Dot Auxiliary Unit" (David Bodie and Daniel Means of Kayo Dot, Yuko Sueta, and Tim Byrnes on trumpet).
 Shortly thereafter, Sueta, who had been fighting breast cancer, became incapacitated by the disease.
 Driver then re-drafted and adapted the piece for Kayo Dot toured it in May 2009 on the road with Secret Chiefs 3, and recorded it with Randall Dunn in Seattle during June–July 2009, releasing it later as 2010's Coyote.
 Sueta died while the record was in post-production, and the band dedicated it to her.
 After the positive reaction to the content performed on tour, Driver released Coyote in April 2010 on Hydra Head.
 On the album, the rotating lineup was made up of Driver on bass and vocals, Terran Olson on keyboards, David Bodie on drums, Mia Matsumiya on violin, Tim Byrnes on trumpet, and Daniel Means on woodwinds.
 Coyote was released to mixed reviews on the sound, but positive reception on the concept of the album, such as PopMatters, who called it "stark and inaccessible."

 Track listing

-All songs written by Toby Driver and Kayo Dot.
+All music written by Toby Driver and Kayo Dot.
 All lyrics written by Yuko Sueta.